 Failure to Comply

 Students are expected to comply with the directives of university officials, including student staff.
-Failure to comply is considered a serious offense of the Student Conduct Code.
-As such, the minimum sanction may include a fine, community service and/or disciplinary probation, suspension or expulsion.
 The University affirms the following ideals related to failure to comply:

 - Students shall provide correct information to and shall cooperate with properly identified university officials, including Housing and Residence Life student staff members, when such officials are performing their duties.
 Failing to present proper credentials to identified university officials upon their request while these persons are in the performance of their duties is prohibited.

-- When directed to do so, students shall appear before university officials or student conduct bodies.
+- When directed to do so, students shall appear before university officials, the Student Conduct Board, or any other conduct body.

 - No student shall disregard the terms of a student conduct sanction by failing to submit a fine, complete work/service hours, or uphold any other requirements or deadlines related to student conduct sanctions.
 A hold may be placed on a student's account until the sanctions are completed.
 Should a student fail to complete sanctions by assigned deadlines, they may be referred for further student conduct action.